-Commitment One: Our grantmaking will recognize and meaningfully act on the fact that systemic racism persists and is an important driver of health disparities and inequitable health care.
+Commitment One: Our grantmaking will recognize and meaningfully act on the fact that systemic racism persists and is a critical driver of health disparities and inequitable health care.

-- Our board and staff will undergo training in anti-racism. - We will incorporate in our guidelines that grantees must include a description of how they are specifically meeting the needs of BIPOC populations in the development of their initiative. - Our board and staff will find ways to understand the demographics of all those served by our grants and to use that information to reduce the effects of systemic racism on health while protecting the privacy of individuals accessing services.
+• Our board and staff will continue to undergo training in anti-racism.

+- Grantees must include a description of how they are specifically meeting the needs of BIPOC populations in the development of their initiative. - Our board and staff will find ways to understand the demographics of all those served by our grants and to use that information to reduce the effects of systemic racism on health while protecting the privacy of individuals accessing services. - Board and staff will participate in site visits to learn more about the needs of historically under-resourced communities.

-Commitment Two: To craft initiatives that optimally address the effects of systemic racism on health in our resilient, but under-resourced communities, we will continue to build on the the trust of the people who live in our communities by forging lasting collaborations with them.
+Commitment Two: To craft initiatives that optimally address the effects of systemic racism on health in our resilient, but under-resourced communities, we will continue to build on the trust of the people who live in our communities by forging lasting collaborations with them.

-- We will identify and invest in a network of community voices and partners a Community Advisory Council composed of people of different races, cultures and life circumstances who understand the often unspoken codes, mores and lived experiences of our communities. - This group's primary initial responsibility will be to advise us on what they would like to see measured that indicates we are making meaningful progress on addressing the effects of systemic racism on health in East and Central Contra Costa County. - During the planning process before issuing grants, we will gather input from and fairly compensate our community partners and resident leaders to help ensure we are meeting the community's highest priority health-related needs in the most effective and sensitive ways possible.
+- We will identify and invest in a network of community voices and partners a Racial Equity and Social Justice Community Advisory Council composed of people of different races, cultures and life circumstances who understand the often unspoken codes, mores and lived experiences of our communities. - This resident-leader-led group's primary initial responsibility will be to advise nonprofit leaders, the County Office of Racial Equity & Social Justice, and philanthropy leaders on: 1) how to engage effectively with grassroots leadership and, 2) what the Racial Equity and Social Justice Community Advisory Council would like to see measured that indicates meaningful progress on addressing the effects of systemic racism on health in East and Central Contra Costa County. - During the planning process before issuing grants, we will gather input from (and fairly compensate our community partners and resident leaders for their time) to help ensure we are meeting the community's highest priority health-related needs in the most effective and sensitive ways possible.

 Commitment Three: Words matter.
-Accountable actions matter more, so we will use these commitments as a guide in all of our work, document how our work addresses systemic racism and make those reports available to the public so our communities can assess the impact of our efforts.
+Accountable actions matter more, so we will use these commitments as a guide in all of our work, document how our work addresses systemic racism and make it available to the public so our communities can assess the impact of our efforts.

-- We will seek ways to continue to partner with other organizations dedicated to social justice, health equity and addressing the social determinants of health in the areas we serve. - We will issue an annual report that documents the work we have done to address the effects of systemic racism.
+- We will seek ways to continue to partner with other organizations dedicated to social justice, health equity and addressing the social determinants of health in the areas we serve. - We will issue an annual report that documents the work we have done to address the effects of systemic racism. - We will work to continually improve communication by: 1) striving to deploy messengers who represent the communities we serve and, 2) using a variety of communication channels to report our progress, including but not limited to social media, videos, and town hall meetings.